vacp2p/rfc/content/docs/rfcs/72/README.md

 - cipher: cipher function

 ### KDF:
-The password based encryption SHOULD be KDF, key derivation function, which produces a derived key from a password and other parameters.
+The password-based encryption SHOULD be KDF, key derivation function, which produces a derived key from a password and other parameters.
 Keystore COULD use PBKDF2 password based encryption, as described in RFC 2898

 ```js